PongchanokWisut/Kokoabassplayer.github.io/README.md

 ![My Profile Photo](https://user-images.githubusercontent.com/61007612/90506131-f96c3000-e17d-11ea-8bf0-646bb755e751.jpg)

 My name is Nuttapong Buttprom, I am  a musician and data science learner.
 It's nice to meet you, and here are some of my work and my passion for data science.
-You can download my workbook(if data is not confidential) for more details on creating it in the bottom right corner of the chart.
-Enjoy
+You can download my workbook(if data is not confidential) for more details on creating it in the bottom right corner of the chart. also can [View on GitHub](https://github.com/Kokoabassplayer) , Enjoy

 ### #MakeoverMonday